Loading...

 • Lutheran Social Services - supporting families for improved attendance and academic success

-• Macalester College - Bonner Scholars work in partnership with classroom teachers
+• Macalester College - Bonner Scholars enrich our students’ classroom experience

-• Merriam Park Recreation Center - Rec Check afterschool program
+• Merriam Park Recreation Center - Rec Check program

-• Merriam Park Library - ongoing work with 4-5 classrooms
+• Merriam Park Library - ongoing work with 4th & 5th grade classrooms

 • Minnesota Orchestra - arts exploration